culturecreates/artsdata-data-model/_architecture/query-api.md

 Artsdata Preview Service provides embeddable HTML previews of entities (for example artists) directly in a user interface.
 This API is consumed along with the Reconciliation Service, by tools like [OpenRefine](https://openrefine.org) where you can roll-over Artsdata.ca IDs (for example artists) and get a preview of information (photo, occupation, nationality, ISNI) to help with disambiguation.
 Documentation provided by the [W3C Entity Reconciliation Community Group](https://reconciliation-api.github.io/specs/latest/).

-## Events BETA
+## Events Query API BETA

-The Artsdata Events API provides an easy way to get a iist of events in json or json-ld.
+**NEW 15-SEP-2021**: The Artsdata Events Query API provides an easy way to get a list of events in json or json-ld.
+The "frame" parameter enables the user to select different output properties and structures.
+The "format" parameter selects between json and json-ld.
+And the "source" parameter selects the graph or calatog of graphs.
 Documentation WIP.

-Example: List of upcoming events from the OSM website in Montreal: http://api.artsdata.ca/events?format=json&source=http://kg.artsdata.ca/culture-creates/footlight/osm-ca
+Example: List of upcoming events from the OSM website in Montreal: http://api.artsdata.ca/events?format=json&frame=event_bn&source=http://kg.artsdata.ca/culture-creates/footlight/osm-ca

 ### Source parameter
 Many different datasets are uploaded to Artsdata daily.
 The Event API allows you to specific the source of your dataset by passing a dataset URI or a catalog of datasets URI.